Jenelle Evans’ Ex Nathan Griffith Hospitalized: ‘Suck It Up Buttercup’

 Jenelle Evans’ ex Nathan Griffith may not be a huge part of her life anymore, but he tends to pop up on Teen Mom 2 randomly because he wants people to know that he’s fighting for more time with his son, Kaiser.
 On the show, Nathan is claiming that Jenelle is keeping their son from him, even though she sat down with him to work out a custody agreement with him.
 After going to court, Evans gave him more time with his son, but she quickly realized that he was merely handing over his son to his own mother, who was taking care of him.
 It sounds like he isn’t getting much support from Jenelle Evans or her fans.

 According to a new tweet, Jenelle Evans‘ ex Nathan Griffith is now trying a new way to get some sympathy.
 While Teen Mom 2 was airing last night, he revealed that he couldn’t watch the show as he was in the hospital.
-As it turns out, Nathan may have gotten some food poisoning yesterday.
-While he wasn’t being very specific in his tweet, it sounds like he just wanted some attention and sympathy.
+As it turns out, Nathan may have gotten food poisoning yesterday.
+While he wasn’t very specific in his tweet, it sounds like he just wanted some attention and sympathy.
 Sadly for him, his followers told him to suck it up.

 “Suck it up buttercup.
 I’ve been sick in bed since last Tues. not at the E.R Men r such babies,” one person wrote to Nathan, who didn’t get much support or sympathy for being in the hospital with a possible food poisoning.